 Interpreting Lab Results

-Dry Matter (DM, %) refers to the moisture-free content of the forage sample.
-The water content of forage will dilute nutrients, yet doesn’t usually have a great impact on animal intake, therefore it’s important to balance all rations on a dry matter basis.
-The daily intake of beef cattle will be ~2%-2.5% of body weight on a dry matter basis.
+Dry Matter (DM, %) refers to the moisture-free content of the feed sample.
+The water content of forage will dilute nutrients.
+Therefore, it’s important to balance all rations on a dry matter basis.
+The daily intake of mature beef cattle will be 1.75%-2.5% of body weight on a dry matter basis.
 Moisture contents outside of expected ranges can indicate potential spoilage issues.
-Wet grains (40% DM) silages may not ensile well leading to heating, clostridia or listeria contamination or excessive aerobic losses and spoilage.
+The average dry matter of hay is 85-90%, meaning on average hay contains 10-15% water.
+For silage, average dry matter is 30-45%, meaning in an average year, silage contains 55-70% moisture.
+This may be less if silage is harvested in drier conditions.
+Grain has an average dry matter of 90%, meaning up to 10% may be water.
+The example above shows a dry matter content of 88%, which is within the ideal range for dry hay.

-Acid Detergent Fibre (ADF, %) measures the least digestible portions of the forage plants, such as cellulose and lignin.
-High ADF indicates poor digestibility of the feed.
-High quality legumes generally have ADF values between 20-35%, while grasses can range from 30-45%.
+Acid Detergent Fibre (ADF, %) measures the least digestible portions of the plant (i.e. cellulose and lignin) and is negatively correlated with total digestibility.
+High quality legumes will typically have ADF values between 20-35%, while grasses can range from 30-45%.
+In the above example, the ADF value of 44.94% is on the high side for a grass-alfalfa forage, meaning there is potential for reduced digestibility.

-Acid Detergent Insoluble Nitrogen (ADIN, % of total protein) also referred to as acid detergent insoluble protein, acid detergent insoluble crude protein, acid detergent fibre protein, insoluble protein or bound protein) is a measure of heat damage that can bind protein and make it unavailable to the animal.
+Acid Detergent Insoluble Nitrogen (ADIN, % of total protein) also referred to as acid detergent insoluble protein, acid detergent insoluble crude protein, acid detergent fibre protein, insoluble protein or bound protein, is a measure of heat damage during harvest and storage that can bind protein and make it unavailable to cattle.
+A level of 3-8% ADIN can be present in feeds with the complete absence of heating.
+The above example has a very low reported ADF-CP level of 1.81%, indicating that no heat damage is present.

 Total Digestible Nutrients (TDN, %) is defined as digestible carbohydrate + digestible protein + (digestible fat x 2.25), reflecting the greater caloric density of fat.
 A TDN value can be converted into estimates of digestible, metabolizable, or net energy.
 It’s most useful and accurate for rations comprised primarily of plant-based forages.